 Thankfully there are organizations that recognize the therapeutic benefits of supported cycling and are committed to providing funding for adaptive tricycles to the kids and families who need them.
 Here are the ones we know:

 - Friendship Circle - Yearly national competition for adaptive tricycles.

 - Beaumont Bike Day Program - Funds adaptive tricycles in Michigan

 - Josh’s Ride - Funds adaptive tricycles in Iowa

 - Variety Pittsburgh - “My Bike” Program funds adaptive tricycles in Pennsylvania, West Virginia, and Ohio.

 - Variety of Illinois - "Build-a-Bike" program funds adaptive tricycles in Illinois.

-- Wheels Across Montana - Program sponsoring 20 adaptive tricycles in four towns.
+- Wheels Across Montana - Program sponsoring 20 adaptive tricycles across five cities.
 These special trikes are maintained by the towns and loaned out for up to 30 days at a time to individuals with disabilities.

 Let us know if there are other groups we should list.